 Write all of the supplied data at the specified offset before returning.

-template< typename SyncRandomAccessWriteDevice, typename ConstBufferSequence> std::size_t write_at( SyncRandomAccessWriteDevice & d, uint64_t offset, const ConstBufferSequence & buffers, boost::system::error_code & ec);
+template< typename SyncRandomAccessWriteDevice, typename ConstBufferSequence> std::size_t write_at( SyncRandomAccessWriteDevice & d, uint64_t offset, const ConstBufferSequence & buffers, asio::error_code & ec);

 This function is used to write a certain number of bytes of data to a random access device at a specified offset.
 The call will block until one of the following conditions is true:

 This operation is implemented in terms of zero or more calls to the device's write_some_at function.

 The device to which the data is to be written.
 The type must support the SyncRandomAccessWriteDevice concept.

 The offset at which the data will be written.